dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 ---

 OpenAI ChatGPT is trending topics, I heard a lot about it and curious to know more about it.
 I sign up and tried ChatGPT.
-ChatGPT is really cool, and it's more than what I thought.
+ChatGPT-3 (Model -3) is really cool, and it's more than what I thought.

 I have been using [GitHub Copilot](https://github.com/features/copilot) which is also powered by OpenAI.
 OpenAI Codex is a generative pertained language model which helps people write code even for non-tech people.